vendia/blog/posts/2022-05-13-green-blockchain-intro.md

 ---
 title: 'Greenchains: Can Blockchains Save the Enviornment?'
-description: 'Many current blockchains solutions have a large carbon footprint - but next-gen blockchains have less carbon emissions - and can help in sustianability tracking'
+description: 'Many current blockchains solutions have a large carbon footprint - but next-gen blockchains have less carbon emissions - and can help in sustianability tracking.'
 date: '2022-05-13'
+categories:
+  - blockchain
+  - concepts
+  - greenchain
 authors:
   - Tim Wagner
 ---